Nosdeal/Hiring-coders-workspace/README.md

       <- footer -> Is the bottom.

 <- CSS -> <br>
-    This bring life for the website, it's sensational because, if CSS dindn't exist the page would be so boring.
+    This bring life for the website, it's sensational because, if CSS didn't exist the page would be so boring.